Glaucoma – Surgical Therapy

 Minimally Invasive Glaucoma Surgery

 There are a number of surgical procedures which fall under the umbrella term ‘minimally invasive glaucoma surgery’ or MIGS.
 These procedures are typically stents inserted at the time of cataract surgery, to address both cataract and glaucoma.
-There are a number of different devices available, and Dr Oakley will discuss the best option for you during your consultation.
+There are a number of different devices available, and your eye doctor will discuss the best option for you during your consultation.

 MIGS is done in conjunction with cataract surgery.
 A small stent is placed in the drainage angle prior to the cataract being removed.
 It takes an additional 10 minutes on top of a standard cataract procedure, and there is no increased risk of complications.
 This procedure is usually performed with local anaesthetic and sedation.
 Visual recovery is very quick, with improvement in vision in the first 24-72 hours.